Operation-Nation/sanity-plugin-seo-tools-extended/README.md

 ### 1. Install the plugin

-This is simply done by running `npm install sanity-plugin-seo-tools-extended`.
+This is simply done by running `npm install @operationnation/sanity-plugin-seo-tools-extended`.

 ### 2. Add the pane